sjaehn/BOops/README.md

 sudo make install
 ```

 Optional: Standard `make` and `make install` parameters are supported.
-Alternatively, you may build a
+Compiling using `make CPPFLAGS+=-O3`
-debugging version using
+is recommended to improve the plugin performance.
+Alternatively, you may build a debugging version using
 `make CPPFLAGS+=-g`.
 For installation into an alternative directory (e.g., /usr/lib/lv2/), change the
 variable `PREFIX` while installing: `sudo make install PREFIX=/usr`.
 If you want to freely choose the
 install target directory, change the variable `LV2DIR`.